mixographer/430-Thermal-Printer-I2C/README.md

 a PFC8574 I/O Expander to communicate with the Parallel port.
 This code should work with most parallel port receipt printers that use the ESC/POS Communication mode.

-Place this Thermal_Printer_I2C directory in your Arduino libraries directory, before you start the Arduino IDE.
+Rename this directory 'Thermal_Printer_I2C' in your Arduino libraries directory, before you start the Arduino IDE.

 ARDUINO LIBRARY LOCATION: